balloan/balloan.github.io/docs/projects/ubuntuproject/SSH-Hardening.md

 ## Configuring SSH - Public Key Authentication

 Password based authentication is less secure than using keys.
 It’s possible to guess a password - guessing a key isn’t really viable.
-In addition,  if we want we can encrypt the private key with a passphrase so it’s required every time we authenticate with the key - this adds another layer of security.
+In addition, we can encrypt the private key with a passphrase so it’s required every time we authenticate with the key - this adds another layer of security.

 It’s relatively simple to configure public key authentication.